popstarfreas/DG-TS/zombiesabilities.md

 ### W W
 Send out a projection of yourself that will take the aggro of enemies.

+### Upgrade Effect
+ * Increases health and length of projection
+ * Increases length of astral travel

 ## Valiant
 ### Unlocked via
 Get to round 12 without taking damage while using Coward.